the paratheatre workings

 Antero:

-Well, I have developed a rather irreverent positioning and attitude towards the intellect or the map-making mind.
-I have come to regard its status as a liar.
-And so I approach my process intuitively, and my intellect has been trained to follow my intuition – not the other way around.
-So, if there are any maps that come around, it’s always going to be the result of approaching a lab or my own work intuitively … meaning with no preconceptions.
+I confess a certain irreverence towards intellectualization.
+Beyond its remarkable map-making capacities for modelling experiences, I have also come to regard the intellect as something of a liar.
+I have conditioned and trained my intellect to follow intuition – not the other way around.
+When maps develop, they're usually going to be the result of approaching my own work intuitively with no preconceptions.

 Jessica: So, have you, over this long period of time, found that there are core pathways up the mountain as it were?
 Or is each path completely new?